fancycade/tele/SPEC.md

 ### Atoms

-Atoms are like Scheme.
-They are prefixed with a '
+tele's atom syntax is similar to LISP.
+They are prefixed with a '.
+Here is an example:

     'hello

 EXPERIMENTAL:

-Optionally end the prefix with another tick:

-    'hello'

-This is mostly useful for when you put a space in an atom:
+Erlang supports atom's with special characters such as spaces.

     'hello world'

-This is valid in Erlang, but might not be in Tele.
-Instead use binary_to_atom("hello world").
+Single quotes are an alternate syntax for atom's.
+Tele's apostrophe syntax cannot support the case of an atom with spaces.
+Instead tele also has an alternate syntax for atom's.
+Prefixing single quote atom's with a # means we want a single quote delimited atom.
+The above Erlang example would look like this in Tele:

+    #'hello world'

 ### Bit Strings